leherkom/hb-game-dev-site/README.md

 This is the source code for the site at https://hb-game.dev

-The site is for a monthly game-dev meetup in Bremen.
+The site is for a bi-weekly game-dev meetup in Bremen.
 For more info, check the site!

 ## Meetup Info

-📆 Every first Friday of the month, starting September 6th, 2024
+📆 Every second and fourth Friday of the month, starting September 6th, 2024

 🕖 19:00 - Open End